juliushaertl/nextcloud-docker-dev/docs/basics/nc-history.md

 As this is mainly the same data as the tarball, the download in this mode is the fastest of all options.

-If you want to play aroud with the different server versions, you need to download these and unshallow the repository using `git fetch --unshallow`.
+If you want to play around with the different server versions, you need to download these and unshallow the repository using `git fetch --unshallow`.
 This will take quite some time and will download the complete server history.

 ## Clone with complete history

-If you know that you will need the complete history of the server repository, you might want to avoid to first create a shallow copy and then unshallow it directly.
+If you know that you will need the complete history of the server repository, you might want to avoid first creating a shallow copy and then unshallow it directly.
 To cope with this, you can append `--full-clone` to the `./bootstrap.sh` command line:

 ```